lucasplus/MABDIcplusplus/README.md

 don't know how to configure a build.
 Also, sometimes you don't know what to configure.
 This is normal.
 You can do it.
-The key is to step back, be calm, perform a well thought google search, read what you feel is relevant (make sure not to make the mistake of trying to uderstand everything), and then try things.
+The key is to step back, be calm, perform a well thought google search, read what you feel is relevant (make sure not to make the mistake of trying to understand everything), and then try things.
 That is the best thing you can do.
 Try different things.
-Don't get stuck and fustrated.
+Don't get stuck and frustrated.
 Keep track of your steps, and you'll be able to go back if something really doesn't work.

 MABDI makes use of several third party libraries.
 I choose to do this for the